Cyentia Cybersecurity Research Library

 Ransomware Threat Report 2022

-As these ransomware gangs and RaaS operators find new ways to remove technical barriers and up the ante, ransomware will continue to challenge organizations of all sizes in 2022. (more available)
+As these ransomware gangs and RaaS operators find new ways to remove technical barriers and up the ante, ransomware will continue to challenge organizations of all sizes in 2022.
+As a result, ransomware has become one of the top threats in cybersecurity and a focus area for Palo Alto Networks.
+This report provides the latest insights on established and emerging ransomware groups, payment trends, and security best practice.

 Added: June 16, 2022